To make this fun holiday get-together as easy and as stress-free as possible I'm sharing some tips on How to Host A Christmas Cookie Exchange.

 Decide on the Christmas Cookie Exchange Rules

-- Decide how many cookies each person should bring.
-1/2 to 1 dozen cookies per confirmed guest is a good number of cookies for the guests to be able to pick and choose from when it is time to go.
+- Decide how many cookies each person should bring. ½ to 1 dozen cookies per confirmed guest is a good number of cookies for the guests to be able to pick and choose from when it is time to go.
+For example, if 6 people have confirmed then each guest will need to bring 6 dozen cookies of each recipe they are making.
+Or 3 dozen of each cookie exchange recipe so each guest will leave with ½ or 1 whole dozen of each type of cookie recipe.

 - Not everyone will like the same kinds of cookies and not everyone will take the same amount of cookies home with them.